 Finally, with your vulnerability scanner in place, you can run your loyalty pipeline using a PipelineRun file:

-$ oc create -f loyalty-pipelinerun.yaml
+oc create -f bank-pipelinerun.yaml

 Anytime you need to rescan and/or redeploy your code base, simply run that command.